-One hundred and sixty-four (164) structures were evaluated for the current project within the proposed APE.
-The AHPP identified two structures already listed on the NRHP (Terminal Warehouse Building and Reichardt House) as well as four historic districts (Marshall Square, Hanger Hill, MacArthur Park, and Park Hill).
-Marshall Square Historic District has eight structures within the 100-foot APE.
-Hanger Hill

-Historic District has five structures and MacArthur Park and Park Hill Historic Districts have four structures each within the APE, all of which were considered eligible to the NRHP.
-In addition, 114 new structures were evaluated, of which 18 were determined potentially eligible to the NRHP.
-Four structures with SHPO numbers7 were determined as potentially eligible to the NRHP.
+A total of 164 structures were evaluated for the current project within the proposed 24 APE.
+The AHPP identified two structures already listed on the NRHP (Terminal 25 Warehouse Building and Reichardt House) as well as four historic districts (Marshall 26 Square, Hanger Hill, MacArthur Park, and Park Hill).
+Marshall Square Historic District 27 has eight structures within the 100-foot APE.
+Hanger Hill Historic District has five 28 structures and MacArthur Park and Park Hill Historic Districts have four structures 29 each within the APE, all of which were considered eligible to the NRHP.
+In addition, 30 114 new structures were evaluated, of which 18 were determined potentially eligible to 31 the NRHP.
+Four structures with SHPO numbers were determined as potentially 32 eligible to the NRHP.
+33

-A Review for Technical Assistance (RTA) for these 164 structures was submitted to the SHPO on May 13, 2014 (Attachment B-3).
-The SHPO returned a preliminary determination on June 12, 2014 (Attachment B-4), as follows:
+A Review for Technical Assistance (RTA) for these 164 structures was submitted to the SHPO on May 13, 2014 (see Appendix B-3).
+The SHPO returned a preliminary determination on June 12, 2014 (see Appendix B-4), as follows: